Milleretta: Description

-The vertebrae of Milleretta have wide neural arches, in constrast to most neodiapsid reptiles.
+The vertebrae of Milleretta have wide neural arches, in contrast to most neodiapsid reptiles.
 It had spines coming off the neural arches.
 Horizontally orientated zygopophyses are present, as well as prominent transverse processes.
 BP/1/2040's adult vertebrae contrast those of the juvenile specimen only with the fused centrum and arch in the adult.
 The ribs are especially sturdy dorsally, along with caudal expansions that help overlap the next rib over posteriorly.
 These holocephalus ribs contain crenelations.
 The thick ribs give protection to the cavity, but decrease the amount of flexibility of the body and decrease swiftness.
 Eunotosaurus, another possible millerosaur shares thick and overlapped ribs.
 Milleretta has plesiomorphic vertebrae and made its ribs wider by growing its bone out the shaft to airfoil-like section.
 In contrast, the trunk vertebrae of Eunotosaurus are stretched and it has T-shaped ribs with double articulations.
 Not only are the centrum and arch fused, but the pubes and ischia are fused in its pelvic girdle.
 Alongside the fused bones, the dorsal blade on the ilium is expanded width-wise.
 The femur becoming fully ossified, complete formation of articular ends at the limbs, and expanding ribs occur as Milleretta become adults.
 There was a single row of teeth on the palatine.